toninorsk/Homework_CodeCamp6/Oak Code Kata/9 Super JS Practice/Readme.md

 console.log(names); // [ 'John', 'Amy', 'camperCat' ]
 </pre>

-The `watchList` array holds objects with information on several movies.
+✍ *The `watchList` array holds objects with information on several movies.
 Use `map` on `watchList` to assign a new array of objects with only `title` and `rating` keys to the `ratings` variable.
-The code in the editor currently uses a `for` loop to do this, so you should replace the loop functionality with your `map` expression.
+The code in the editor currently uses a `for` loop to do this, so you should replace the loop functionality with your `map` expression.*

 <pre>
 const ratings = watchList.map(item => ({